 There can be different triggers, such as too much caffeine.
 Nevertheless, intermittent fasting alone does not cause diarrhea.

-In fact, you are more likely to get diarrhea if you break the fast.
+You are more likely to get diarrhea if you break the fast.
 But that’s just natural when the gastrointestinal tract starts working again.

 - Refined carbohydrates